-Speculative questions require your student to theorize or form an opinion about the meaning or the suggested meaning of the passage or an element within the text.
+Speculative questions require your student to theorize or form an opinion about the meaning of the passage or an element within the text.

 Examination questions require your student to recognize or determine the author’s, narrator’s, or a character’s perspective and thoughts.

 Ask questions that will help your child evaluate choices, behaviors, and outcomes.
-These types of questions help your child assess a genuine dilemma in the passage.
-These questions will improve his ability to break down complex problems, make predictions, and think through possible solutions.
+These types of questions help your child assess any dilemma's within the story and improve your child's ability to break down problems, make predictions, and think through possible solutions.
 Analytical questions will help sharpen your child’s ability to reason, make decisions, and solve problems on his own.

 · What did the character do?